wessenstam/secretserver/module6/module6.rst

 #.
 Select **DC1** from the dropdown box (you will only see *DC1* or *SSPM*) and click **Launch Now**

    .. note::
-      If this is the first time the user has opened a Secret Server launcher they will prompted to download and install the Thycotic Protocol Handler:
+      If this is the first time the user has opened a Secret Server launcher they will prompted to download and install the Delinea Protocol Handler:

    .. figure:: images/lab-ss-003.png